 the provisional date on which the amended Code would take effect if approved,

-provided that no Change Request may be notified in the period from 24 December to 2 January in any Year, inclusive.
+provided that no Draft Change Request may be notified in the period from 24 December to 2 January in any Year, inclusive.

-First Gas will publish any Draft Change Request on OATIS within 3 Business Days of receiving it.
+First Gas will publish any Draft Change Request on OATIS as soon as is reasonably practicable and in any event within 3 Business Days of receiving it.

-Within 10 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may request the Change Requestor to provide additional, relevant information in relation to the proposed change.
+As soon as reasonably practicable but in any event within 15 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may request the Change Requestor to provide additional, relevant information in relation to the proposed change (the date of such request, the Further Information Request Date).

-The Change Requestor shall provide both First Gas and GIC with the additional information requested pursuant to section 17.5 as soon as practicable and in any case not later than 5 Business Days following the request being made.
+The Change Requestor shall provide both First Gas and GIC with the additional information reasonably requested pursuant to section 17.5 as soon as reasonably practicable and in any case not later than 10 Business Days following the Further Information Request Date (such date, the Further Information Provision Date).
+The Change Requestor shall not be required to provide the additional information requested if and to the extent the amount of additional information requested is unduly onerous or not relevant to the Draft Change Request.

-Within 20 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may notify both First Gas and GIC:
+Within 5 Business Days following the Further Information Provision Date (or, if no information request is made under section 17.5, within 30 Business Days of First Gas’ publication of a Draft Change Request), any Interested Party may notify both First Gas and GIC:

 whether it supports the proposed change in principle;